Cryental/Kayla.NET/README.md

 ### Bundled Automatic Encoding Converter
 You don't worry about encoding problem.
 This software will detect your subtitle encoding type and convert into UTF-8.

-### Subtitle Renamer
+### Subtitle Renamer (Optional)
-This tool will rename all subtitle names to match with videos.
+This software will rename all subtitle names to match with videos.
 It will save your time.

 ### Batch Conversion
 You can convert all supported formats with one command line.